Our Progress in 2025

 Scope 3 emissions

-Our target is to reduce our absolute Scope 3 emissions 2 by 50% against a 2019 baseline by the end of 2030 and by 90% by 2040.
-Emissions in this scope account for 98% of all of Booking Holdings’ reported GHG emissions and include the indirect emissions generated within our supply chain.
-In 2024, Booking Holdings’ Scope 3 emissions decreased year-over-year, driven by enhancements to our data infrastructure, including the integration of more company-specific emission factors.
-Supply chain emissions are more difficult to measure and mitigate, but we continue to work with our partners to assist them in reaching their own emissions reduction targets.
+Our target is to reduce our absolute Scope 3 emissions by 50% against a 2019 baseline by the end of 2030 and by 90% by 2040.
+Emissions in this scope account for 99% of all of Booking Holdings’ reported GHG emissions and include the indirect emissions generated within our supply chain.
+In 2025, we strengthened the quality and precision of our Scope 3 greenhouse gas emissions inventory by incorporating activity-level data for a portion of our marketing spend.
+Applying this improved methodology resulted in our 2025 Scope 3 emissions measuring 30% lower than our 2019 benchmark year, and a 16% year over year reduction compared to 2024.

 Ashe Patankar, Vice President, Procurement, Booking Holdings